DISTILLED WATER: Is It Good For You To Drink?

 • Reading time: 5 minutes

 Right up front let me explain that my family and I have braved the warnings, and been drinking distilled water exclusively since early 2019.
 We’ve all noticed health benefits.
 Besides the fact that I have unmistakably more energy and vitality, long-term chronic pain in my wife’s finger joints has gone away.
 This is pain that was slowly building over the last 15 years, it was consistent, and it always got worse at night.
 She thought it was arthritis, but turned out to probably be simple mineral build-up in her joints.
-That’s all gone now, and I believe it’s because of distilled water.
+That’s all gone now, and I have good reason to believe it’s because of distilled water.

 What Is Distilled Water?